 - Initiated ~70 backup processes, ~200 data recoveries and other disaster recovery contingencies

 - Collaborated with Systems Team to create and update security audit measures for systems

-- Helped standardize and implement the scheduled maintenance plan documentation process.
+- Implemented and stabdardized the maintenance plan process

 - Managed 100+ servers, workstations, computers, laptops, printers, routers, switches and existing network applications.

 - Diagnosed and resolved technical issues related to hardware and software.